Updated: Jun 29, 2021

-As the 2020 pandemic changed the landscape of business early in the year, a few new changes to tax laws emerged with the intent to bring relief to those who suffered from the widespread shut down of business and the affect that it had on wage earners.
-Most of these changes sought to provide relief to individuals and families by giving more options to endure the period where incomes may have been drastically cut back or eliminated and the economy on main street was struggling.
+As the 2020 pandemic changed the landscape of business early in the year, a few new changes to tax laws emerged with the intent to bring relief to those who suffered from the widespread shut down of business and the effect that it had on wage-earners.
+Most of these changes sought to provide relief to individuals and families by giving more options to endure the period where income may have been drastically cut back or eliminated and the economy on Main Street was struggling.

 Although most of these changes did improve the lives of people in our country, some individuals and families may find themselves affected by these changes in a negative way.
 Three changes that were brought about by certain relief programs and lifestyle changes could have an effect to increase the 2020 taxes due to the pandemic.

 First, business owners and independent contractors may feel a tax change due to a shift to a stay-at-home, online, remote-working economy.
 Business owners that had abundant travel, hotel, and mileage costs to write-off in prior years may find these deductions are much smaller and less frequent for 2020.
 Deductions for business meals were also likely to be lower than in prior years, with many restaurants shut down for parts of the year and severely limited inability to serve customers.
 The concept of business lunches and dinners was virtually non-existent in some parts of the country and the tax deductions associated with these business meetings also decreased.
 In addition, after being passed in late 2017, the Tax Cuts and Jobs Act (TCJA) applied a 50% limitation on the deductibility of food and beverage expenses after December 31, 2017, and virtually eliminated deductions for business entertainment expenses, further reducing the amount that could have been deducted to reduce tax liability.
 It is worth noting that the Consolidated Appropriations Act of 2021 once again changed this tax law and allows the full deduction for business meals and entertainment starting again in 2021 and 2022.